-Building Element: Heating and Cooling Distribution System Task On-Site Inspection Protocol Identify type of distribution system used to provide space heating and cooling Forced air - a fan unit or air handler connected to ducts that supply heated or cooled air to multiple rooms in the Dwelling Unit.
+Building Element : Heating and Cooling Distribution System Rated Feature Task On-Site Inspection Protocol System type Identify type of distribution system used to provide space heating and cooling Forced air - a fan unit or air handler connected to ducts that supply heated or cooled air to multiple rooms in the Dwelling Unit.
 Forced air systems have supply or return ductwork.
-Unit heater/ air_Air_conditioner - heating or cooling is supplied directly from a heating or cooling device located within the space it serves.
+Unit heater/ air Air conditioner Conditioner - heating or cooling is supplied directly from a heating or cooling device located within the space it serves.
 Unitary heater / Air Conditioner equipment has no supply or return ductwork.
-84 Forced hot water - heated water is pumped through a series of radiator elements to supply heat.
+Forced hot water - heated water is pumped through a series of radiator elements to supply heat.
 Identify and record the radiator elements as conventional radiators, baseboard "fin tube" radiators, cast iron baseboards or radiant hot water panels located at the baseboards or on walls or ceilings.
 Hot water radiant system - heated water is circulated through plastic or metal tubing that is installed in a concrete slab or finished floor or occasionally, in walls or ceilings.
 Steam heating - steam systems utilize a distribution system with cast iron radiators connected to a boilerBoiler that creates steam.
 The steam rises into the radiators through one set of pipes, condenses into water and drains back to the boilerBoiler.
 There are 2 common system types: One Pipe Steam - Radiators have only one pipe connected with a shutoff valve.
 There will also be an air vent on the opposite end of the radiator from the pipe connection.
 Two Pipe Steam - Radiators will have a larger steam supply pipe and a smaller condensate return pipe.
-There will be a control valve on the Task Identify type of distribution system used to provide
+There will be a control valve on the steam side and a steam trap on the condensate side.

-71 (Informative Note) Examples of unitary heater/Air Conditioner equipment include window air-Air conditioner S, package terminal heat pumps (PTHP), packaged terminal air-Air conditioner Conditioner (PTAC), and ductless minisplits.
-Where unitary heater-Air Conditioner equipment has any amount of ductwork, they are forced air systems.
+&lt;sup>71 (Informative Note) Examples of unitary heater / Air Conditioner equipment include window air Air conditioner on the pumps (PTHP), packaged terminal air Air conditioner (PTAC), and ductless minisplits.
+Where unitary heater / Air Conditioner equipment has any amount of ductwork, they are forced air systems.